Mary Delany: Married life

-Because she had no home of her own, after her first husband's death Mrs Pendarves spent time living with various relatives and friends.
+After her first husband's death Mrs Pendarves spent time living with various relatives and friends.
+In the 1730s she leased a home in Upper Brook Street, from where she wrote some of her noted letters.

 A wealthy friend, the Duchess of Portland, included Mary in her artistic and scientific "Hive" where she met Joseph Banks, the botanist, and she visited his home to see samples and drawings from his travels with Captain Cook.
-She bred plants, drew and painted with needlework these exotic flora.
+She bred plants, drew and portrayed with needlework these exotic flora.

 To begin with, she lived with her aunt and uncle Stanley, and after her aunt's death, she spent time in Ireland with the family of her friend Mrs Donellan.
 In Ireland, Mrs Pendarves made the acquaintance of Dr Patrick Delany, an Irish clergyman who was already married to a rich widow, Margaret Tenison.
 It was not until 1743, two years after the death of his first wife, that on a trip to London Dr Delany proposed to Mrs Pendarves, much to the dismay of her family.
 They were married in June 1743.